McTavishLab/physcraper_ms/joss_submission.md

     remove conflict from MUL-trees (short for multi-labeled trees), that is, phylogenetic trees with two or more leaves sharing a label, e.g., a species name, which can imply multiple conflicting phylogenetic relationships for the same set of taxa.
+    - A review by @sanderson2016perspective, takes 134 595 gene trees from phylota
+    GenBank rel.
+176 and estimates its degree of resolutin, calculating that less than half of clades are supported with minilam statistical support (0.53 ± 0.32).

 # Acknowledgements